Domination and packing in graphs: Introduction

 More generally, several graph classes are known to admit a constant bound on the ratio $\gamma(G)/\rho(G)$.
 Cactus graphs were shown to satisfy $\gamma(G)\le 2\rho(G)$ in~\cite{LiuRautenbachRies13}, and connected biconvex graphs were recently shown to admit the same bounded ratio in~\cite{GG25}.
 Constant upper bounds on $\gamma(G)/\rho(G)$ for outerplanar graphs and for bipartite cubic graphs were obtained in~\cite{GG25}, namely $\gamma(G)\le 3\rho(G)$ in the outerplanar case and $\gamma(G)\le \tfrac{120}{49}\rho(G)$ for bipartite cubic graphs.
 Further examples of graph classes admitting bounded domination-packing ratios include asteroidal triple-free graphs, convex graphs and unit disk graphs \cite{bonamy2025graph}, whose best known bounds are $3, 3$ and $32$ respectively.

 B\"ohme and Mohar~\cite{BohmeMohar03} studied covering and packing by balls (a generalization of domination and packing, corresponding to balls of larger fixed radius) in graphs excluding a complete bipartite graph as a minor; in particular, their results yield constant bounds on $\gamma(G)/\rho(G)$ for several minor-free classes, including graphs of bounded genus and hence planar graphs.
+In \cite{bousquet2021packing} the authors studied in general the case of $H$-minor-free graphs for every graph $H$ where the radius of the balls are not fixed.
+Their result also implies some large constant bound for planar graphs.
+In \cite{bonamy2025graph} a constant bound of 10 for planar graphs is given.
 A more systematic sufficient condition was later given by Dvo\v{r}\'ak~\cite{Dvorak13} in terms of \emph{weak coloring numbers} ($wcol_1$ and $wcol_2$).
 Since we will not work directly with this notion, we do not recall its definition here; it suffices to note that bounded weak coloring numbers provide one convenient way to formalize sparsity, and that \cite{Dvorak13} implies that a bound on $wcol_2(G)$ yields a constant bound on $\gamma(G)/\rho(G)$.
 For further details, we refer the reader to \cite{Dvorak13, hodor2025weak}.

 These results suggested that bounded domination--packing ratios might be closely tied to sparsity.
 However, it was shown in~\cite{bonamy2025graph} that $\gamma(G)/\rho(G)$ is bounded by a constant for $2$-degenerate graphs, which do not fall under these sparsity assumptions.